 - Design your booth to look the way you personally prefer it to look – Instead of worrying about how you think your trade show booth looks, you should be more concerned with the way it will speak to potential prospects.

 - Use a fishbowl to collect business cards – Instead of just asking people to drop a card in your fish bowl, you should engage and qualify leads at trade shows.

 - Forget to follow up with your leads – Trade shows are primarily a place to gather leads.
 If you don’t follow up, your investment may not provide the return you’re hoping for.
 It’s best to follow up within 48 hours of the show ending.

-- Assume it was a bad show when all you did was sit behind your table for 3 days - You need to be aggressive and meet people as they pass by.
+- Assume it was a bad show when all you did was sit at your table for 3 days – You need to be aggressive and meet people as they pass by.

 Along with this comprehensive list of the things you should avoid doing when exhibiting at trade shows; you should also double check all of your ordered materials before the show.
 Most trade show horror stories start because something didn’t show up or something wasn’t ordered correctly.
 Avoid these potential mistakes by double checking everything.